Skip to main content

 Routes delegate their business logic to handler chainsโ€”composed functions that process requests and format responses.
 Every handler chain follows this pattern:

-1. Handlers - Perform business logic (database operations, validations, transformations)
+1. Blocks or Handlers - Perform business logic (database operations, validations, transformations)

 2. Terminator Handler - Final handler that formats the HTTP response